A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

-Experiments were conducted where the robot was subjected to external forces in both x- and y-directions during walking in place, replicating the scenarios in the simulation presented in Section \ref{Section/Results/Simulation/extforce}.
-The external force was applied to the robot directly by a human using a tool equipped with an F/T sensor.
-The magnitude of the impulse applied to the robot was measured by the F/T sensor on the tool.
-The step duration includes an SSP of 0.6 s and a DSP of 0.3 s which is consistent with the simulation setup.
+Real robot experiments were conducted where the robot was subjected to external forces in both x- and y-directions, replicating the scenarios in the simulation presented in Section \ref{Section/Results/Simulation/extforce}. {The external force was applied directly to the robot by a human using a tool equipped with an F/T sensor to measure the timing and magnitude of the force.} The step duration includes an SSP of 0.6 s and a DSP of 0.3 s which is consistent with the simulation setup.
 The control parameters used in both the simulation and experiment are identical, except for the constraints of the centroidal moment (as shown in Table. \ref{table/Parameters}).
-The difference in centroidal moment constraints is due to the conservative assignment of upper body joint position and velocity limits in the real robot experiments compared to the simulation.
+The difference in centroidal moment constraints results from conservative upper body motion limits in real robot experiments, applied to prevent collisions with equipment attached to the robot.
 Consequently, this implies that if the low-level control of the real robot is already adjusted to suit the hardware, there is no need for tuning of control parameters during sim-to-real implementation.